apache/druid/docs/do-not-merge.md

 ### Removed the backward compatibility code for the Handoff API

 The backward compatibility code for the Handoff API in `CoordinatorBasedSegmentHandoffNotifier` has been removed.
+If you are upgrading from a Druid version older than 0.14.0, upgrade to a newer version of Druid before upgrading to Druid 28.0.0.

 [#14652](https://github.com/apache/druid/pull/14652)